robosoft-ai/SMACC2/smacc2_sm_reference_library/sm_dancebot_ue/docker/README.md

 ./remove_container.sh
 ```

-### Optionally Run a smacc state machine inside the container
+### Optionally Rebuild and run a smacc state machine inside the container

+Notice that ue_editor_rcl containers are run mapping the current smacc2 source folder so it is possible to do a mixed development between the host (to develop from vscode) and the container (to compile and run the state machines).

+Smacc2 source code is already prebuilt inside the image consecuently it is available to any container.
+You could need to modify smacc2 code or examples and rebuilt it.

+If that is the case you can do the following:

 ```
 cd ~/